-As with all pufferfish or blowfish, they have the ability to swallow water or air and inflate themselves as can be seen in the image above.
+The Longspined porcupinefish Diodon holocanthus, is also known as the Spiny Ballonfish.
+They can be easily confused with the Short spine porcupinefish, (Diodon liturosus) which is similar in looks but has much shorter spines and slightly different markings on the face.
+As with all pufferfish or blowfish, they have the ability to swallow water or air and inflate themselves.
 This enlarges them making it more difficult for predators to swallow them and furthermore raises the spines presenting an unpalatable looking meal.

 As further protection they have a symbiotic relationship with types of bacteria such as Pseudoalteromonas tetraodonis, which produces tetradotoxin which is a powerful neurotoxin.

 Longspine porcupinefish have a light olive brown background color with brown or black dots across the body.
 Light brown blotches are spread across the body.
-The eyes are prominent as with most nocturnal feeders and are covered with light blotches.
+The eyes are prominent as with most nocturnal feeders and are covered with a blotch which runs across the head from eye to eye.
 The anal and dorsal fins are set back close to the caudal peduncle.
-Usually the fins are transparent with brown or black markings.
+Usually the fins are a transparent yellow colour.
 When not inflated the spines lie flat on the body pointing backwards towards the tail.